 He was on the fast track to become an advertising art director when a friend who worked as a scenic designer from that summer of stock called and asked Victor if he’d like to paint scenery for the venerable Chautauqua Opera Company in western New York state.
 Victor arranged for a brief leave of absence from the advertising firm.

 “It had been years since I’d been in a theater,” he recalls.
-“When I walked into the Opera house at Chautauqua, something happened to me.
-I felt I was home.”
+“When I walked into the Opera house at Chautauqua, I felt I was home.”

 Victor never went back to the ad firm.
-When his work at Chautauqua ended, he landed a job stage managing variety acts – a country/western band, a juggler, and a magician – at the Cedar Point Amusement Park in Sandusky, Ohio, In an era before Amazon or Barnes and Noble existed, he hunted for books on acting..
+He landed a job stage managing variety acts – a country/western band, a juggler, and a magician – at the Cedar Point Amusement Park in Sandusky, Ohio, In an era before Amazon or Barnes and Noble existed, he hunted for books on acting..

 “Lee Strasberg.
 Michael Chekov.
 Richard Boleslavsky.
 I read any book on acting I could get my hands on,” Victor recalls.
 “But the one that really spoke to me was Uta Hagen’s Respect for Acting.”
 Victor’s first introduction to Uta Hagen was in his Speech and Drama class where he heard a recording of “Who’s Afraid of Virginia Wolff.”
 “The moment I heard this woman’s voice, I said to myself, “She’s telling the truth.”

-He remembers placing a call from a pay phone after making his decision to study with Uta to HB Studio in New York.
-“I told the woman who answered that I wanted to audition for Ms. Hagen.”
-He laughs, “I called on the day they were arranging to see new students.”
+He placed a call from a pay phone at the amusement park after making his decision to study with Uta to HB Studio in New York.

 He studied off and on with Ms. Hagen and other legendary actors, Kim Stanley and Geraldine Page, for several years.
 “Studying with Wynn Handman during this time as well was crucial to moving me into my professional life.”